matthewbcool/mobile-flashcards/README.md

 ## Project Description

-React-Native app that creates flash card decks that users can create and quiz flash cards.
+React-Native app that creates flash card decks that allows users to create and quiz flash cards.

 ## To run